Introduction

 On the other hand, we can change the address of the pointer constant, where it is pointing to.
 Please refer to the code snippet given below.

-initially the pointer constant ptr is made to point to variable a, thereby having the value of 1000 inside the pointer variable ptr.
+Initially the pointer constant ptr is made to point to variable a, thereby having the value of 1000 inside the pointer variable ptr.
 Now the ptr can be modified to point to another variable b thereby having a value of 2000.

 This means the address contained in the pointer constant can be changed from 1000 to 2000 but not the value it is pointing to.